quantsingularity/QuantumBallot/docs/index.rst

 ..
-Chainocracy documentation master file, created by sphinx-quickstart on Fri Jan 31 18:18:40 2025.
+QuantumBallot documentation master file, created by sphinx-quickstart on Fri Jan 31 18:18:40 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.